Eloagbawe/alx-higher_level_programming/0x08-python-more_classes/README.md

         print() and str() should print the rectangle with the character #: if width or height is equal to 0, return an empty string You are not allowed to import any module

+4. Write a class Rectangle that defines a rectangle by: (based on 3-rectangle.py)

+        repr() should return a string representation of the rectangle to be able to recreate a new instance by using eval()